-This five-night itinerary makes the most of the charming old Inca town of Ollantaytambo in the heart of Peru’s Sacred Valley.
-While this town is often treated as just the start point for visiting or hiking the Inca Trail to the famous ruins of Machu Picchu, it makes a great base to explore the area.
+There is so much to do in and around the charming old Inca town of Ollantaytambo in the heart of Peru’s Sacred Valley, that we spent a week here.
+While this town is often treated as just the starting point for visiting or hiking the Inca Trail to the famous ruins of Machu Picchu, it makes a great base to explore the area.
 Visiting Ollantaytambo with kids is easy as the town is very walkable, and the views of the surrounding mountains are stunning.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.